 ..., UPPER(maskMeCol) as maskMeCol, ...

 The data to be masked might be encoded and contain characters that are not converted correctly to UTF-8.
 The masked data is masked as "????".
 This issue is resolved in version 5.1.

 The algorithms which have characters outside UTF-8 are ADDRESS LINE SL, ADDRESS LINE2 SL, and US_COUNTIES_SL.

 If experiencing this issue please create a case with Delphix support.

-The example below displays an example for masked result.
-Note the case sensitivity.
+The example below displays an example of a masked result.

 FIRST NAME SL was used in this example on a column defined with varchar(8).

 The following articles may provide more information or related information to this article: